-In addition, the series of paintings, along with Bryan Charnley's corresponding journal entries, were reproduced and displayed outside of the auditorium for viewing before and after the film, later moved to high-traffic areas of the corporate center, and also shipped to Orlando for use at Eli Lilly's global summit.
+Bryan Charnley's series of paintings and corresponding journal entries were reproduced and displayed for viewing before and after the premiere of the film, Schizophrenia Unleashed: An Artist's Journey.
+Later, they were moved to high-traffic areas of the Eli Lilly corporate center and shipped to Orlando for use at Eli Lilly's global summit.

 Hundreds of Eli Lilly employees at the global summit viewed the documentary film and art gallery.
 Ultimately, the prints went on display for Eli Lilly's chairman and his board.
-Schizophrenia Unleashed was honored by Eli Lilly with a Lilly Marketing Excel Award recognizing outstanding achievement in patient understanding.
+Schizophrenia Unleashed: An Artist's Journey was honored by Eli Lilly with a Lilly Marketing Excel Award recognizing outstanding achievement in patient understanding.